Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 In-depth analysis, commentary and practical information to help you protect your business

-Your updates across corporate & commercial, data security, advertising & marketing, employment, consumer and competition.
+Your updates in association with Iain Larkins, Radius Law, across corporate & commercial, data security, advertising & marketing, employment, consumer and competition.

 We focus on the commercial aspects and look at the practical steps for you to consider.

 In October, Theresa May did send one clear message that Britain will not continue to give EU nationals preferential immigration treatment after Brexit, but that waivers of visa requirements may continue on a reciprocal basis with countries.

 Director duties - In Wessely v White, a director of an insolvent company mistakenly signed deeds terminating two of the company's contracts mistakenly believing that he was novating the contracts.

 See News Analysis: Interests of creditors are paramount where a company is insolvent (Wessely and another v White)

 Letter of Intent - In the case of Hyder Consulting v AMEC, AMEC issued a letter of intent (‘LOI’) to Hyder to govern various projects.
 The LOI included a cap on Hyder’s liability.
 Hyder acknowledged receipt of the

 LOI and wrote noting that certain items still needed to be agreed for incorporation into the formal contract.
 The formal contract never materialised.

 See News Analysis: Court of Appeal holds that liability cap had been incorporated into contract (Arcadis v AMEC